oxagast/sudo_skimmpass/README.md

 code in a VM or throwaway install, for **research purposes only**.
 This is a proof of concept, and *not meant to be used for illegal things*.

+### How it works
+The code is intended to be placed in /etc/ld.so.preload where it can isolate itself in memory on the sudo process specifically then modify the code execution of sudo as it reads a password, so that it also records the password to a world readable file in
+/tmp.
+We do this by using a couple checks to make sure we are in the corret process, and by checking data from surrounding code to make sure we are at the specific point in the code path by checking values of things like the file descriptor and other `read()` attributes, as wel as it's returned data, to be able to lift the password.
+This is all accomplished as a shared library.

 ### Compliling and Installing
 Compliation: <br>
 The actual compiling looks like:<br>